-The Next 20: My Reflection on Twenty Years in Wealthtech & Wealth Management
+The Next 20: Reflections on Twenty Years in Wealthtech & Wealth Management

 Twenty years ago, I was four weeks away from marrying Kim Mackrill and finishing undergrad.
 At the same time, I was trying to figure out what I wanted to do for a year or so before grad school.

-I was grateful I double-checked Mapquest at the time, otherwise, I would have walked into Orizon.
+I was thankful I double-checked Mapquest at the time, or I would have walked into Orizon.
 Instead, I made my way to Orion’s offices at 147th and F Street in the Millard area of Omaha and met Randy Lambert.

 Randy had started at CLS Investments and when Orion spun out, he’d become the COO of this young tech start up.
 He was looking for people who could work with advisors and their data and he took a gamble on me.

 In 2004, Yahoo! had just moved Google outside of their tech stack as Google surged to 200 Million searches per day.
-At the same time, the average American had been turning to Amazon for way more than just books.
+The average American had been turning to Amazon for way more than just books.
 Although online commerce was hitting its stride, the technology side of investments was still novel.
 In the world of wealth management, I was surprised how data moved between institutions and reporting software.

 I had no idea how much work it was to transfer data between old systems, load it into a reconciliation system, get it to reconcile, and then print correct data on a statement — which, then, we often printed in our office and mailed to the retail clients using the brands of our 20 or so clients.

-As I pondered the future, it was easy to imagine a day when the manual work we did wouldn’t be necessary.
+As I thought about the future, it was easy to imagine a day when the manual work we did wouldn’t be necessary.
 Surely the Custodians would make the data move so smoothly and accurately that we would simply present it without anything in the middle?!

 I wondered when advisory fee billing would become as easy as Stripe.